PROFILES

 Under {home}/Isolated per profileWhy it matters

-config.yamlModel, fallbacks, tool limits, gateway config, MCP servers.
+config.yamlModel, fallbacks, tool limits, MCP servers.

 .envAPI keys.
 A leak in one profile doesn't touch the other.